iROSA-lab/tiago_dual_pick_place/README.md

 2. Call the place service, either by specifiying left/right arm or the object name:
     1. To place at the specified target pose (on timeout: the pickup pose): `rosservice call /place left`
     2. To place an object with the name 'Box_0' at the specified pose (on timeout: the pickup pose): `rosservice call /place_object 'Box_0'`

+### Choosing different end-effectors
+Should you want to use a different end-effector, you would have to go through the following steps:
+1. Add the corresponding pre-grasp and grasp positions to cfg/Grasps.cfg and use catkin build to make your changes effective.
+2. Add a pick_motions and pick_place_params file to the config folder with the adjusted gripper specifications.